Last Updated on

-Refractor telescopes are built with lenses that refract light and send it along a focal path within the telescope tube.
+Refractors are a type of telescope built with lenses that refract light and send it along a focal path within the telescope tube.
 An eyepiece captures the light at its focal point, creating the image you see within.
 Below are 4 types of refractor scopes and their common uses.

-Like an achromatic telescope, an apochromatic telescope uses a special lens to correct chromatic aberration.
+Like an achromatic telescope, the apochromatic type of telescope uses a special lens to correct chromatic aberration.
 The apochromatic lens differs in that it disperses three wavelengths at a time instead of two.
 While apochromats contain the same glass as the achromatic lens, they typically also contain liquid between the lenses for added dispersion.

 Like the apochromatic and achromatic lenses, a superachromat corrects aberrations by bringing different colors into focus at the same time.
 The superachromat is quartic, meaning it disperses four colors simultaneously.
 These highly fine-tuned lenses are built with expensive fluorite glass to achieve the best type of image correction.